hannoeru/.github/README.md

-# renovate-config
+# .github

+preset for files in .github folder

+## Includes

-my renovate config
+- renovate config